 In a while I'll have a bit more here to chew on but thought I'd hang this page up to display what info I have to offer to date.

-These pads are a very excellent choice for the person who is playing constantly or if you appreciate a very quiet key mechanism.
-The pad is quite durable, extremely water proof and are pretty free of the tendency to stick to the tone hole.
+These pads are an excellent choice for the person who is playing constantly or who appreciates a very quiet key mechanism.
+The pad is quite durable, extremely waterproof and are pretty free of the tendency to stick to the tone hole.
 I've used this pad a number of years now on many, many clarinets, and have been very pleased with the results.

 A very accurate and long lasting pad.
 These pads are hand made to fit the specific key they are being applied to.
 They make a little more noise when they touch the tone hole but take a very light seat and are very fast to respond, making them a great choice for the throat keys and places where water collects.
-My cork pads are "machine made" and of high quality cross grain cork, not stamped out of shive cut cork, and hand made on a watchmaker's lathe.
+My cork pads are produced using high quality cross grain cork, not stamped out of shive cut cork, and hand made on a watchmaker's lathe.
 The face of the pad is very smooth and very flat.